 Furthermore, any requests made to the Rubrik platform, either through the UI or a RESTful API endpoint must be authenticated and authorized and are fully encrypted via TLS.

 As we’ve illustrated, Rubrik is dedicated to providing end-to-end security no matter where your data resides.
 All data in flight is encrypted, and any data landing within the Rubrik platform, including archive locations, is encrypted at rest.
 But encryption isn’t the only safeguard Rubrik takes to give customers peace of mind.

-Our entire software stack is built around the idea of Zero Trust Data Management, trusting nothing by default, providing Role-Based Access Control, supporting Multi-Factor Authentication, all backed by a distributed, immutable filesystem.
-To learn more about Rubrik’s Zero Trust Data Management architecture check out the solutions page.
+Our entire software stack is built around the idea of Zero Trust Data Security, trusting nothing by default, providing Role-Based Access Control, supporting Multi-Factor Authentication, all backed by a distributed, immutable filesystem.
+To learn more about Rubrik’s Zero Trust Data Security architecture check out the solutions page.